kubespace-io/napptive-applications/vault-template/napptive/componentDEV/README.md

 Identity-based secrets and encryption management system

 This application is for development only, it is strongly recommended not to use it in production environments.
-It is not deployed with data persistence. __Deploy the latest version for production environments__.
+It is not deployed with data persistence. __Deploy the latest version for data persistence__.

 For more information, help or specific deployments you can contact [here](mailto:contact@davma.io).